KDDD10/fitness/README.md

 - Create a contact form so that clients can get in touch with the company's owner.
 - Create a website that is responsive and easy to use.

+### **Business Goals**

+- Increase customer retention through personalized services.
+- Expand the product range as demand grows.
+- Maintain consistent performance to support scalability.
+- By offering a more customized experience, improving customer service.
+- Give clients top-notch instruction from the best teachers.
+- To make the program easier to use, provide an intuitive and user-friendly user interface.
+- Improve the online buying experience for clients to keep them coming back.

 ## **Strategies**

 - Build a thorough and safe backend architecture using the MVC design pattern.